To return to the list of current exhibitions, click here.

 Sat 16 Jun 07 - Sat 28 Jul 07

 This acclaimed painting of The Queen, created before a BBC One television audience of millions, visited The Bowes Museum.

 Watercolours and Drawings from The Collection of Queen Elizabeth The Queen Mother

 Sat 19 May 07 - Sun 02 Sep 07

-A touring exhibition curated by The Royal Collection, on loan from Her Majesty the Queen including 73 watercolours and drawings dating from the 18th to the 20th centuries, such as Gainsborough, Augustus John and John Piper.
+73 watercolours and drawings dating from the 18th to the 20th centuries, including Gainsborough, Augustus John and John Piper.
 Some were bought at auction, some purchased during World War II to raise money for the war effort, others were gifts from the artists or commissioned by The Queen Mother.
+A touring exhibition curated by The Royal Collection, on loan from Her Majesty the Queen.

 Fine & Fashionable: Lace from The Blackborne Collection

 Sat 09 Sep 06 - Sun 29 Apr 07

 Fine & Fashionable featured one of the world's largest collections of lace.
 It was put together in the 19th century by the father and son, Anthony and Arthur Blackborne...more

 Sat 03 Jun 06 - Sun 13 Aug 06